Alfresco/alfresco-content-app/docs/extending.md

 <p class="tip">
 By default, the `app.layout.main` is used if you do not specify any custom values.
-Use `blank` if you want your route component take the whole page.
+Use `blank` if you want your route component use the whole page.
 </p>

-You can define the full route schema like in the next example:
+You can define the full route schema, see the following for an example configuration:

 ```json
 {